golemhq/golem/docs/source/settings.md

 Take a screenshot on error by default.
 Default is True.

+- *screenshot_on_step*

+Take a screenshot on every step.
+Default is False.

 - *screenshot_on_end*

 Take a screenshot after 'test' function ends.
 Default is False.

+- *test_data*

+Where to store store test data.
+Options are: 'infile', 'csv'.
+Default is 'csv.'.
+With option 'infile' test data is stored inside the test file itself as a list of dictionaries.
+With option 'csv' test data is stored in csv file in the same folder as the test itself and with the same name as the test, e.g.: tests/some_test.py -> tests/some_test.csv

-- *screenshot_on_step*
+- *wait_hook*

-Take a screenshot on every step.
-Default is False.
+Custom wait method to use for every action, that can be specific to each application.
+It must be defined inside extend.py

 - *default_browser*